Data protection training

 The Environment Agency collects and uses a wide range of personal data about its staff and customers.
 The aim of this project was to improve and maintain the Environment Agency staff’s understanding of their legal obligations to process personal data in accordance with the Data Protection Act 2018 (DPA) and the Security Policy Framework (SPF).
 It builds on the high-level annual security training which is mandated by the SPF and focused on the parts of the legislation that are most relevant to the day-to-day experiences of staff.

 The overall aim of the project was to:

-The structure of the e-learning was arranged to create a natural flow through the key messages and objectives underpinning the main learning points.
-The structure allowed learners to breakdown the learning into bite-sized, manageable and relevant modules that deliver the objectives in a learner-friendly and clear manner.
+The structure of the e-learning creates a natural flow through the key messages and objectives underpinning the main learning points and allows learners to break down the learning into bite-size, manageable and relevant modules that deliver the objectives in a learner-friendly and clear manner.

 Case studies or examples of real life scenarios are used throughout the course to place the key learning outcomes in a realistic context.
 This allows learners to identify with the situation and data protection processes by using active learning focusing on the investigation and resolution of real-world problems.
 In order for this course to be effective, learners must readily see its relevance and meaning to them, their work and the Environment Agency as a whole.
 By constructing the learning around real-life examples, we position the learning firmly within the ‘real-world’ to help facilitate the transfer of knowledge and skills to the workplace.